PArns/ioBroker.innogy-smarthome/README.md

 ## Changelog

+### 0.4.1
+    Fixed cloud auth, if local auth is activated (blank page) Changed Admin design to be compatible with black & white style Added missing states

 ### 0.4.0
     Added support for new Local SmartHome (currently in Beta, requires SHC 2 & Firmware >= 8.17 - you can find more info [here](https://community.livisi.de/lsh-en/))